 Ms. Molina processes federal, state and institutional financial aid programs.
 She provides counseling services to students and their families in all aspects of financial aid awarded at Trinity and is a student loan debt counselor.
 Students can go online via Self Service to view their accounts, review their financial aid packages, pay their student accounts and sign up for direct deposit if they are eligible for a refund.

-Mr. Baker has oversight of Trinity’s Public Safety department, including the management and training of the security guards who are on duty 24/7 , and the operation of Trinity’s Metro Shuttle.
-For emergencies and for every-day public safety issues (lock-outs, campus safety escorts, the Trinity Metro Shuttle) you can always contact Public Safety 24/7, 365 days a year: 202-884-9111, email@example.com.
+Trinity’s Public Safety department oversees the management and training of the security guards who are on duty 24/7 and the operation of Trinity’s Metro Shuttle.
+For emergencies and for every-day public safety issues (lock-outs, campus safety escorts, the Trinity Metro Shuttle) you can always contact Public Safety 24/7, 365 days a year: 202-884-9111, firstname.lastname@example.org.
 Public Safety Dispatch is located in the basement of Main Hall.

 Mr. Shaffer is responsible for the maintenance, repairs and improvements to the Trinity buildings and grounds, including housekeeping, room set-ups, painting, plumbing, heating and electricity.

 Ms. Coram is responsible for identifying new business opportunities for the university including securing space rentals for business meetings, special events and conferences.
 Once identified, Ms. Coram will work with the client to develop, define, negotiate, and finalize the business relationship.

 Ms. Salvador manages space rentals for conferences, special events and campus housing for visitors.
 She also handles room reservations for Trinity events and is the point of contact for Trinity staff and faculty and student clubs.

 Mr. Alfonso White, General Manager, Metz Culinary Management and Trinity Dining Services

 Trinity’s dining services include Alumnae Dining Hall, the Deli in Main Hall and catering.